PyAndy/django-addview/README.md

 `./manage.py addview app_name`

-__Remember:__ What you type inside app is what you get inside your code, so if you want to have a string you have to quote it.
+__Remember:__ What you type inside the app is what you will get inside your code, so if you want to have a string you have to quote it.
 For example:

 ```